HillsMakan/sydneyhillsmakan/src/content/partner/cafesaturdays.md

   - Cafe
   - Coffee
 region:
+  - Dural
+  - NSW
   - Australia
-  - NSW
 discount_pct: 10
-discount_text: excluding Specials
+discount_text: Excluding specials
 ---

 10% Discount when you show your member card at the Café